 One of the biggest headaches for today’s content marketers is the cost – in terms of both time and money – of proofreading copy to ensure it’s pitch-perfect every time.
 If you don’t have a human proofreader or a penchant for proofreading yourself, these web tools can really help you improve your writing and, in doing so, increase your conversions.

 The quickest way to enforce your house style and build your brand is to have great copy, and thankfully in today’s world, you never have to go it alone.
 There are heaps of platforms out there to help you convert audiences with your writing, every time, so experiment with the ones listed above and see which one best serves your needs.
 Best of all, most of these platforms are free and infinitely more accurate at finding errors than your standard word processor.

 The written word is a powerful tool so use it to elicit a specific response from existing, new and potential customers.
 Just run it through an online proofreader first to make sure that you catch any spelling, grammatical, formatting and style errors!

 Guest Author: Brenda Berg is a professional with over 15 years of experience in business management, marketing and entrepreneurship.
-She is also a consultant and tutor for college students and entrepreneurs.
-She is a self-motivated, results-driven individual who is inspired to travel and share gained experience in career, business and self-development.
+Consultant and tutor for college students and entrepreneurs at custom essay.
+She believes that constant learning is the only way to success.
+She is also a regular contributor to such websites as Paperfellows, Letsgoandlearn and Resumention.
+She is self-motivated results driven individual who is encouraged to travel and share gained experience in career, business and self-development.